jczestochowska/jczestochowska.github.io/index.md

 {% include pass_year.html %}

 From 74% in 2010 to 65%, the inspection pass rate of Chicago has decreased, but by less than 10%.

+<h2>Restaurant Chains </h2>

 Now that you know which areas are the safest to eat in, you are probably choosing a restaurant.
 Like most people, you might want to stick with famous restaurant chains, such as McDonald's, Burger King or KFC.
 But which of these chains is actually the safest ?
-We have computed and compared some metrics to help you make the healthiest choice, starting with the number of violations over time :
+We have computed and compared some metrics to help you make the "healthiest" choice, starting with the number of violations over time :

 {% include chain_violation_year.html %}